Panthera leo × Panthera tigris

-Liger Classification and Evolution
+Classification and Evolution

 A Tigon is the result of breeding a female Lion with a male Tiger, with this animal tending to be less like a Lion having more Tiger-like qualities.
-Due to the fact though that Lions and Tigers live in different areas of the world, it is very unlikely that Ligers (or Tigons) would occur naturally in the wild.
+Due to the fact though that Lions and Tigers live in different areas of the world, it is very unlikely that Ligers (or Tigons) are animals that would occur naturally in the wild.
 Today there are a handful of Ligers found in zoos around the world, which are a result of either accidental or deliberate Human intervention.

-Liger Anatomy and Appearance
+Anatomy and Appearance

 The Liger is an enormous animal with a large muscular body and broad head.
 Ligers tend to have sandy or dark yellow fur which is covered in the distinctive faint stripes inherited from their mother.
-Although other variations in fur colour have been known (including white when their mother is a White Tiger), the Liger generally has a more Lion-like appearance including the manes of the males.
+Although other variations in fur color have been known (including white when their mother is a White Tiger), the Liger generally has a more Lion-like appearance including the manes of the males.
 Although a Liger’s mane is not as big or as impressive as that of an adult Lion, they can grow quite large on some individuals but it is not uncommon for a male Liger to have no mane at all.
 Along with their stripes which tend to be most noticeable around their hind quarters, the Liger may also inherit the spots found on the backs of Tiger’s ears along with the tufted fur around their chins.

 Distribution and Habitat

 Historically it could have been possible although rare, for a male Lion to mate with a female Tiger in the wild to produce Liger offspring.
 This is because the Asiatic Lion once roamed across a much larger portion of Asia meaning that they could have more easily wandered into a Tiger’s territory.
 Today however, Tigers are only found in the dense jungles of Asia where they are being pushed into smaller and smaller pockets of their natural habitat.
-Lions on the other hand, are found patrolling the African grasslands with the exception of the few remaining Asiatic Lions, who are found in a remote forest in India where there are no Tigers.
+Lions on the other hand, are found patrolling the African grasslands with the exception of the few remaining Asiatic Lions, which are found in a remote forest in India where there are no Tigers.
 Sadly, although the natural habitat of the Liger would probably be fairly similar to that of a Tiger, the world’s only known Ligers are found in caged enclosures.

-Liger Behaviour and Lifestyle
+Behavior and Lifestyle

-Liger Reproduction and Life Cycles
+Reproduction and Life Cycles